Birding Tour South Africa: Best of Cape Town and Beyond — Endemics, seabirds and more

 Western Cape trip report

 This ended a highly successful and thoroughly enjoyable week’s birding in the Cape.
-Despite the strong wind for large parts of the tour, we managed to find almost all our targets, with the Tankwa Karoo being a tour highlight for most of the group.
 Thanks everybody for making it such a fun trip.

 Birds ‘heard only’ are marked with (H) after the common name, birds seen by the guide only are marked with a (G) after the common name, all other species were seen both by clients and guide.